jbasen/Crestron-Shelly/README.md

 V7 adds full support for the Shelly RGBW2 module.
 NOTE - In implementing this I had to make a change to the Shelly dimmer S+ file.
 If you upgrade to v7 you MUST use the dimmer module included in this build.

+V8 corrects issues with the RGBW2, dimmer 2, and roller modules.
+It also adds support for the Shelly button, door-window 2, H&T Sensor, Flood Sensor, and Gas Sensor.